qsib-cbie/cross-lib-rs/README.md

 ```
 5. Include the `greetings.h` in `main.cpp` and use the interface:
 ```
-rust_init();
+// Include greetings as C, may need extern "C" for C++ rust_init();
 char* greeting = rust_greeting("Zephyr");
 LOG_INF("Rust says '%s'", log_strdup(greeting));